gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/Set-AipServiceMaxUseLicenseValidityTime.md

 # Set-AipServiceMaxUseLicenseValidityTime

 ## SYNOPSIS
-Sets the maximum validity time for Information Protection service use licenses.
+Sets the maximum validity time for Rights Management use licenses for Azure Information Protection.

 ## SYNTAX